 This shade is extremely simple to apply, especially for beginners tho.
 It doesn’t exaggerate or cause high intensity at all.
 You can confidently make this shade for everyday because it’s friendly and nearly close to the general skin tones.
 In contrast, Peaches ‘N Cream is muted and less pigmented.

-You’ll find gratified to its’ brilliant color payoff when applied onto bare skin, totally staying in place and not easily coming off.
+You’ll find gratified by its’ brilliant color payoff when applied onto bare skin, totally staying in place and not easily coming off.
 Luscious is designed for long-wearing about 7 hours and a half.
-Then, it turns into a glittery, peachy hue at the end of day.
-I’d love to use my fingertips and directly dab it into inner corners of my eyes.
-That’s gonna makes my eyes pop out.
+Then, it turns into a glittery, peachy hue at the end of the day.
+I’d love to use my fingertips and directly dab them into inner corners of my eyes.
+That’s gonna make my eyes pop out.

-Cobbler is a medium to dark, reddish brown with the flecks of shimmer and warm undertones.
-I’m not really expert of using this shade much.
+Cobbler is a medium to dark, reddish-brown with flecks of shimmer and warm undertones.
+I’m not really an expert on using this shade much.
 I think it’s striking and incredibly blendable.
-Luscious and Cobbler is kinda alike.
+Luscious and Cobbler are kinda alike.
 Differently, Cobbler is prone to show more intensity in the brown side; otherwise, lower levels of luminosity as well as pigmentation.
 Also, the shade is relatively long-lasting for nearly 6 hours.
 I’m sure that you guys can manage using this shade more wisely than me.